 A four year baccalaureate degree or equivalent from a recognized institution, with adequate academic background in one of the fields of modern languages, linguistics, literary, film or cultural studies or another closely related field.

-An academic writing sample (of approximately 815 pages): a term paper, research paper or other writing, which the applicant considers representative of his or her best work.
+An academic writing sample 3-5 pages: a term paper, research paper or other writing, which the applicant considers representative of his or her best work.

 A sufficiently high level of oral and written competence in the target language (a recommended minimum of CEFR level B2, ACTFL Intermediate High, or equivalent.